 Our Recommendation for Healthy Cash Flow

-We teach people to live on the money they made last month, so they’re a month ahead.
-(Rule Four) That’s the goal.
-That’s budgeting nirvana.
+We teach people to live on the money they made last month, so they’re a month ahead (Rule Four).
+That’s the goal.
+That’s financial nirvana.

-It works like this: Money comes in, then you budget those dollars.
-Then you spend, letting the budget guide your spending decisions.
+It works like this: Money comes in, then you distribute those dollars to your categories.
+Then you spend, letting YNAB guide your spending decisions.

 What a Better Cash Flow Looks Like: